Who needs an ITIN?

 If you have an application for a SSN pending, do not file Form W-7.
 Complete Form W-7 only if the Social Security Administration (SSA) notifies you that a SSN cannot be issued.

 To obtain a SSN, see Form SS-5, Application for a Social Security Card.
-To get Form SS-5 or to find out if you are eligible to obtain a SSN, go to Social Security Administration or contact a SSA office.
+To get Form SS-5 or to find out if you are eligible to obtain a SSN, contact a SSA office.
 By law, an alien individual cannot have both an ITIN and a SSN.

 IRS processes returns showing SSNs or ITINs in the blanks where tax forms request SSNs.
 IRS no longer accepts, and will not process, forms showing "SSA", 205c", "applied for", "NRA",& blanks, etc.